 Improve Your Baking Skills With My Free Email Course- Sign Up Here!

-There are seven things you should consider when fixing bread that is collapsing.
-Cooling and shaping is important for any type of bread.
+There are seven things you should consider when fixing bread that is collapsing after baking.
+Cooling and shaping are important for any type of bread.
 But, depending on the bread being made there are two main avenues to focus on.

 For quickly made bread, a low hydrated dough, plenty of kneading and a high protein flour is important.